This page is meant to help you determine if your child might be suffering from depression.

 They have thoughts of worthlessness or guilty feelings

 Children who are depressed will often make negative self-statements such as “I can't do this” or "I’m not good at anything".
 Busy parents often miss these statements or may be irritated by them.
 Younger children won’t attempt to complete tasks or activities because of fear that they are not good enough to do so.
 Kids manifesting these signs of depression in children may also blame themselves for things that they have nothing to do with.

 They can’t concentrate

-Other symptoms include unpleasant behaviors such as tantrums, inability to handle frustration, complaining or crying.
+Other childhood depression symptoms include unpleasant behaviors such as tantrums, inability to handle frustration, complaining or crying.
 At school depressed children may be hostile or aggressive, display a drop-in school performance, or may frequently go to the school nurse.